Center for Equity, Diversity and Inclusion

 Cultural Student Groups: The Center for EDI will support student groups formed around shared cultural identity for the purpose of building community, solidarity and raising awareness.

-Campus Partnerships: The Center for EDI will partner will with student life, financial aid, advising, athletics, and other departments across campus to build bridges and relationships to enhance overall student experience and accessibility to existing campus resources and services.
+Campus Partnerships: The Center for EDI will partner with student life, financial aid, advising, athletics, and other departments across campus to build bridges and relationships to enhance overall student experience and accessibility to existing campus resources and services.

 Minority Male Retention Program: The previously successful Brother-to-Brother program will be revamped and operated out of the Center for EDI.